danielvflores/system-token-plugin-spigot/README.md

 System Token Plugin (STP) is a **Minecraft Spigot 1.8.8 ** Spigot plugin for a custom token-based economy and pickaxe enchantment system, designed for prison servers.
 This project is in an **early/incomplete stage** and under active development.

-For any question or feedback contact me on discord: [Discord](https://discord.com/users/835022014795874324)
+For any questions or feedback, feel free to contact me on Discord: [Discord](https://discord.com/users/835022014795874324)

 ---
 **⬇️ [Download Latest Release](https://github.com/danielvflores/system-token-plugin/releases/tag/minecraft-plugin)**